Cambridge Pre-U: Grading

-In the Pre-U, each Principal Subject is graded on a three-band, nine-grade scale:
+In the Pre-U, each Principal Subject was graded on a three-band, nine-grade scale:

-The full Pre-U Diploma is graded on the aggregate of the three Principal Subjects, the Independent Research Project, and the Global Perspectives portfolio.
-The two together (GPR) can also be taken as a separate subject.
-The Independent Research Project and the Global Perspectives portfolio are each worth exactly half of a Principal Subject; thus, their aggregate forms the equivalent of another Principal Subject.
-The Pre-U Diploma is graded out of 96 overall; each Principal Subject is graded out of 24, and both Global Perspectives and the Independent Research Report are graded out of 12 each.
-Some schools will do a mix of A-levels and Pre-U Principal Subjects.
+The full Pre-U Diploma was graded on the aggregate of the three Principal Subjects, the Independent Research Project, and the Global Perspectives portfolio.
+The two together (GPR) could also be taken as a separate subject.
+The Independent Research Project and the Global Perspectives portfolio were each worth exactly half of a Principal Subject; thus, their aggregate formed the equivalent of another Principal Subject.
+The Pre-U Diploma was graded out of 96 overall; each Principal Subject was graded out of 24, and both Global Perspectives and the Independent Research Report were graded out of 12 each.
+Some schools offered a mix of A-levels and Pre-U Principal Subjects.
 With such a mix it is still possible to earn a Pre-U Diploma.

 UCAS tariff

 The Universities and Colleges Admission Service (UCAS) has awarded a tariff score for Cambridge Pre-U which reflects the HE view of the qualification as very good preparation for university study.
-Using UCAS tariff scores as a benchmark, universities will be able to compare Cambridge Pre-U and A Level grades.
+Using UCAS tariff scores as a benchmark, universities will be able to compare Cambridge Pre-U and A-Level grades.

-Unlike A Levels, the Cambridge Pre-U grading scale is divided into three bands: Distinction, Merit and Pass, each sub-divided into three grades (Distinction 1, Distinction 2, Distinction 3 and so on).
-The top grade, Distinction 1, reports achievement above and beyond the new A Level A* grade; Distinction 2 is aligned towards A* at A Level (earning a fractionally higher UCAS score), and Distinction 3 is aligned to the current Grade A. The lowest pass grade, Pass 3, is aligned to the border between E and U at A Level.
+The Cambridge Pre-U grading scale is divided into three bands: Distinction, Merit and Pass, each sub-divided into three grades (Distinction 1, Distinction 2, Distinction 3 and so on).
+The top grades, Distinction 1 and Distinction 2, were awarded 56 UCAS points, the same as an A* at A-level.
+Distinction 3 is aligned to a grade A at A-level.
+The lowest pass grade, Pass 3, is aligned to the border between E and U at A-Level.

 UCAS awards Principal Subjects 52 points for Distinction 3 and that a Pass 3 is worth 20 points.
 The tariff for exceptional candidates who achieve a Distinction 1 pass were to have been announced after the first Cambridge Pre-U examination entries were assessed; both D1 and D2 are currently awarded 56 tariff points.

 UCAS has given the Global Perspectives and Research component the same tariff as a single Principal Subject.
 The 'short course' subjects have a separate tariff score too, for example: 22 for a Distinction 1; 20 for a Distinction 2 or 3; 6 for a Pass 3.